 Lilly Endowment is a private philanthropic foundation, based in Indianapolis, Indiana.
 The foundation was started by J.K.
 Lilly, Sr. and his sons – Eli and J.K.
 Jr, and is focused on supporting causes in the areas of community development, education, and faith.

-And now, this foundation has awarded a 5 million grant to Perdue University to create “Innovation College.”
-Innovation College is set to become a virtual hub for developing and spreading innovative, and new educational practices that will be used all throughout Perdues many colleges.
-That includes Perdue’s Colleges of Engineering, Pharmacy, Education, Agriculture, and so many others.
+And now, this foundation has awarded a 5 million grant to Purdue University to create “Innovation College.”
+Innovation College is set to become a virtual hub for developing and spreading innovative and new educational practices that will be used all throughout Purdue’s many colleges.
+That includes Purdue’s Colleges of Engineering, Pharmacy, Education, Agriculture, and so many others.